mestachs/firefighter-devkit/00-troubleshooting.md

    - thread dump, heap dump,...
    - Logs (application, web server access logs)
    - Intermittent issue : it works but one request out of two is failing
-   - Developper console errors in IE/Chrome/Firefox
+   - Developer console errors in IE/Chrome/Firefox
    - Which query are running in prod

 > Automate evidence collections :